- 5:30 p.m.

 - Review other elements of community planning relevant to the economic, physical, and social structure of the community

 Meetings are open to the public.
-Anyone who requires an auxiliary aid or service for effective communication at a Planning Commission meeting (or any City program, service or activity), should email Meryl Dye, Assistant City Manager/ADA Coordinator, at 620-259-4118 (TDD - KS Relay Center 711), as soon as possible but no later than 48 hours before the scheduled meeting.
+Anyone who requires an auxiliary aid or service for effective communication at a Planning Commission meeting (or any City program, service or activity), should call the City Manager's Office at 620-2641 (TDD - KS Relay Center 711), as soon as possible but no later than 48 hours before the scheduled meeting.